kairoaraujo/STGAdm/README.rst

 Version
 -------

+-  0.3-beta

+   - Added support for cluster provisioning on IBM DS8K

-- Release 0.2-beta
+-  0.2-beta

-    * Working for add new devices for existent host client on IBM DS8K
+   - Working for add new devices for existent host client on IBM DS8K

-- Release 0.1-beta
+-  0.1-beta

-    * Initial release
-    * Working for add new devices for existent host client on EMC VMAX (1 & 2)
+   - Working for add new devices for existent host client on EMC VMAX (1 & 2)
+   - Initial release

 Installation / Configuration / Using
 ------------------------------------

-- Pre-requirement
+- Requirement

     $ pip install PyStorage